-Make sure you have analysed the project requirements and spoken with company stakeholders to understand the technical needs of the project and see if you should ask for extra equipment or services – think of cloud processing resources, networking equipment, etc.
+Make sure you have analysed the project requirements and spoken with company stakeholders to understand the technical needs of the project.
+And also see if you should ask for extra equipment or services – think of cloud processing resources, networking equipment, etc.

 Working remotely can make collaboration with other team members more difficult and requires you to put in some extra effort.
 The social component of remote working should not be overlooked, but you can follow a few easy steps to ensure you are properly connected with project stakeholders.

 First and foremost, make sure you are conducting a proper onboarding.
 As with most things in life, setting a robust foundation is key.
 If the employer doesn’t have a fully fleshed out onboarding process, be proactive and put together all the questions you will need clarification on.
 Make sure you get acquainted with the rest of the team.
 Even if that means proposing quick one-on-one virtual chats to get to know them a bit.

 Secondly, set up follow-ups and regular check-ins with your colleagues to keep track of the progress and let them know you are there and on top of things.

 Maybe looking for a job remotely sounds good, but you would rather work on-site at least some of the time.
 Or maybe you are looking for a job remotely as a way of moving to another country.
 No problem.
 The IT jobs market has never been better for that.

 Just make sure you are considering everything first, like immigration regulations and demands (visas, health insurance, etc.).
 Sometimes, working with a recruitment partner who has experience relocating IT experts is the best choice.
 They will help you figure out all the details so you can get started with your new life as soon and as easily as possible.